 In June 2019, the Company adopted the 2019 Employee Stock Purchase Plan ("ESPP"), which became effective on June 26, 2019.
 The Company initially reserved 300,000 shares of common stock for sale under the ESPP.
-The number of shares reserved for issuance under the ESPP will increase automatically on January 1st of each of the first 10 calendar years following the first offering date by the number of shares equal to the lesser of 1% of the total outstanding shares of the Company's common stock as of the immediately preceding December 31 or an amount determined by the Company's board of directors.
-The aggregate number of shares issued over the term of the ESPP will not exceed 3,000,000 shares of the Company's common stock.
+On January 1, 2020, the number of shares of common stock available for issuance under the ESPP increased by 301,102 shares as a result of the automatic increase provision of the ESPP.
 The ESPP is a qualified, compensatory plan under Section 423 of the Internal Revenue Code and offers substantially all employees opportunity to purchase up to \$25,000 of common stock per year at 15% discount to the lower of the beginning of the offering period price or the end of the offering period price.